Curriculum at New Town

 “Education is not the filling of a pail, but the lighting of a fire.”
 W. B. Yeats

-A crucial part of this is equipping children with the necessary English skills to access the curriculum with confidence and enjoyment.
+A crucial part of this subject is equipping children with the necessary English skills to access the curriculum with confidence and enjoyment.
 As soon as children join our school, they experience a wealth of Reading and Speaking and Listening opportunities.
 Communication skills are of the highest priority throughout the school and are developed across the curriculum.

 We follow the Letters and Sounds Phonics scheme alongside Jolly Phonics and our children receive tailored Phonics provision through streaming across the school.
 Phonics provision continues into Key Stage Two, naturally progressing into the teaching of spelling patterns and rules.
 Grammar is a crucial element of both written and spoken English and as such is at the heart of every English lesson; children develop a deep understanding of English Grammar and how to use it to enhance their work.
 Reading is a vitally important part of the curriculum; we provide stimulating and challenging texts to read and analyse within the English lesson as well as encouraging independent reading both at home and at school.
 Writing skills are practised on a daily basis throughout the school focussing on: letter formation and handwriting; sentence construction; grammar, spelling and punctuation and the ability to write in different and appropriate styles for a variety of audiences.